Springfield Ohio Alternative Energy

-Winter-time in Springfield Ohio, extremes in weather conditions has
+Winter-time in Springfield Ohio exhibit extremes in weather conditions;

-60degrees and sunny, the next day it's 12degrees with low-hanging cloud
+the next day it's 12 degrees with low-hanging cloud-cover,

-Recently I mused at how the job is almost accomplished out here;
+Recently I mused at how the project is almost accomplished out here;

-24hours each day, for more than 2 years now,
+24 hours each day for more than 2 years now,

 Then I woke up.